vectormars/Deep-Learning/TensorFlow/ReadMe.md

 ```
 Then, ```tensorboard --logdir logs/```.
 Now TensorBoard is started and running on the default port 6006.

+#### Name scopes
+When dealing with more complex models such as neural network, the graph can easily become cluttered with thousands of nodes.
+To avoid this, you can create *name scopes* tp group related nodes.

 #### Mathematics with TensorFlow
 **Tensors** are the basic data structures in TensorFlow, and they represent the connecting **edges** in a dataflow graph.